AG7GN/nexus-utilities/README.md

 - Click __OK__

 Note that editing a menu item in this way will create a new `.desktop` file in your `$HOME/.local/share/applications` folder with the same name as the system `.desktop` file in `/usr/local/share/applications` folder.
-Your local menu item will take precedence over the system file.
+Your local menu file will take precedence over the system file.

 ## Piano Script example